Ariemeth/gearforce-flutter/working-notes.md

 change requirement checks to not return false if the mod is already on the unit

-mods have been updated to work with new pattern should be able to update groups, cgs and rosters to properly update on option changes without having to reset everything
+mods have been updated to work with new pattern should be able to update cgs to properly update on option changes without having to reset everything